Skip to content

 5. Reduce Network Congestion: Limit the number of devices using your network simultaneously while streaming.

-Ensuring your device runs smoothly can prevent YouTube from pausing.
+A device that runs smoothly avoids most YouTube pauses.
 Try these tips:

 1. Close Unnecessary Apps: Shut down applications running in the background to free up memory and processing power.